What is Growth Mindset?

 - I learn from my mistakes

-Growth Mindset At Westlands
+Growth Mindset at Westlands

 It has been proven that having a Growth Mindset can improve children’s progress and attainment.
 As a result, we are teaching our children that by having a Growth Mindset they can grow their brains and intelligence and achieve anything they want!

-This approach links with how we mark work and give feedback too.
 We praise effort not outcomes, then challenge the children to take their learning further.
 If children have fixed mindsets they find it hard to cope with failure: we teach our children to see mistakes and failure as positive.
 This makes for a very energetic and inclusive culture.
 It also has a really positive effect on our ethos and on how children approach learning and support each other.

 Our school mascot, Pepe the Personal Power Penguin, embodies some of these learning behaviours and rewards them when they are seen in school.